haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 * B. Jimenez-Garcia, J. Roel-Touris, M. Romero-Durana, M. Vidal, D. Jimenez-Gonzalez, J. Fernandez-Recio.
 [LightDock: a new multi-scale approach to protein-protein docking](https://doi.org/10.1093/bioinformatics/btx555){:target="_blank"}. _Bioinformatics_, **34**:1 49-55 (2018).

-Throughout the tutorial, coloured text will be used to refer to questions or instructions, commands to be executed in the terminal, and/or PyMOL commands.
+Throughout the tutorial, colored text will be used to refer to questions or instructions, commands to be executed in the terminal, and/or PyMOL commands.

 <a class="prompt prompt-question">This is a question prompt: try answering it!</a>
 <a class="prompt prompt-info">This an instruction prompt: follow it!</a>